timkql/CTD_Dino_Game/docs.md

     map_block = []
 ```
 ### Predefined map objects
+Define various obstacles as 2d lists of 0 and 1 values.
+1 means an obstacle is pre
 ```py
     # Predefined map objects (with front and back spacing)
     cactus_small = [[0 for i in range(HEIGHT)] for j in range(30)]+[[0 if i>2 else 1 for i in range(HEIGHT)] for j in range(4)]